This post contains affiliate links for your convenience. View our full disclosure policy here.

-Inside the bin I placed several white pom poms (the kind you can get at craft stores or sometimes even the dollar store) for the “ice cream”.
-Cotton balls could work too, I just feel like these will stay more in tact.
+Inside the sensory bin, I placed several white pom poms (the kind you can get at craft stores or sometimes even the dollar store) for the “ice cream.”
+Cotton balls could work too, I just feel like these will likely stay more intact.

-I placed a real ice cream scoop in there that I had around, as well as the small ice cream bowls that I had purchased previously.
+I placed a real ice cream scoop as well as some small ice cream bowls that I had purchased previously.
 You of course can use any type of bowl or container.
 After all, this is all about imagination!

 Invitation to Play

-To set up the “shop” – I set out the ice cream bin, empty bowls, and also a fun order form for the kids to take orders on!
+To set up the “Ice Cream Shop,” I set out the ice cream bin, empty bowls, and also a fun printable order form (download below) for the kids to write the orders on!

-To clean up, we put things inside their bowls, put it all in the container, and close the lid!
-Easy!
-Plus, it is great for their fine motor to have to pick out any lost sequins or separate the pom poms!
+To clean up, we put things inside their bowls, put them all in the container, and closed the lid.
+So easy!

 This step is also great for their fine motor skills to have to pick out any lost sequins or separate the pom poms before we put the sensory bin away.